tylerdr/sprinter-website/src/pages/blog/2020-08-20-leading-the-witness-the-power-of-prompts.md

 The jury's perception, the witness's responses, and in the most extreme cases—even the witness's own thoughts and memories are all influenced by the lawyer's prompting.

-One of the more intriguing aspects of our *leading the witness* example is how it serves as a perfect analogy for the biases we face when creating a new software product and understanding the needs of potential users.
+One of the more intriguing aspects of our *leading the witness* example is how it serves as a perfect analogy for the biases we face when creating a new software product.

 In a workshop setting, product managers often use wireframe design templates to help gather early requirements from the team they are working with.